 Hotel Recommendation: Carlsbad by the Sea Resort

 Often overlooked, this beach town just north of Malibu has the same gorgeous Pacific coastline as that pricey enclave, but at much cheaper prices.
-The Channel Islands, referred to as America's Galapagos, are just a short boat ride away, and visitors can find a charter at Oxnard's Channel Island Marina offering a chance to explore all five islands.
+The Channel Islands, referred to as America’s Galapagos, are just a short boat ride away, and visitors can find a charter at Oxnard’s Channel Island Marina offering a chance to explore all five islands.
 Whale watching tours are also available January through April, and ocean lovers will want to stop by Channel Islands Maritime Museum.
-But don't forget the beach -- Mandalay Beach in Oxnard has 7 miles of palm tree-lined beachfront, plus biking and jogging trails and volleyball courts.
+But don’t forget the beach and the bathing suit—Mandalay Beach in Oxnard has 7 miles of palm tree-lined beachfront, plus biking and jogging trails and volleyball courts.

 Hotel Recommendation: Vagabond Inn

 6. Big Sur

 For families eager to take in majestic views and enjoy the great outdoors, Big Sur is a cheap California vacation and a must-see for any family.
 The Julia Pfeiffer Burns State Park leads to the breathtaking waterfall McWay Falls, and the Bixby Bridge is world famous.
 Lodging can be expensive, but if you’re able to book far in advance, cabins can be found on a budget, and campers will find many options for pitching a tent.

 Though the name may sound ominous, Death Valley National Park is a starkly beautiful, one-of-a-kind destination that will impress kids (there are ghost towns to visit) and fascinate grown-ups with salt flats, sand dunes and remarkable sunsets.
 During cooler weather, it’s possible to camp, but nearby hotels can be cheap, too.